Can I bring my car to the UK?

 You can make a NOVA notification on paper by completing form VAT NOVA1 – you can do this if you are unable to or choose not to make the notification online.
 You can request the paper form from the VAT Helpline.
 The contact details are on the GOV.UK website.

-On receipt of the NOVA notification, HMRC will tell you fi you have to pay any VAT, duty or road tax and how much.
+On receipt of the NOVA notification, HMRC will tell you if you have to pay any VAT, duty or road tax and how much.

 You can find more information about NOVA on the GOV.UK website.